 A limited entry program for the lobster, fish, and conch pot fisheries was established in 2003.
-To be eligible for a lobster and fish pot license an applicant must provide a copy of a previously valid lobster and fish pot license held by the applicant from the preceding year.
+To be eligible for a lobster and fish pot license an applicant must provide a copy of a previously valid lobster and fish pot license held by the applicant from the preceeding year.
 If the number of lobster and fish pot licenses issued in any year falls below the number issued in 2003, the Department will conduct a lottery for any available licenses.
-The limited entry program for the lobster and fish pot license established in 2003 does not apply to individuals applying for a lobster and fish pot license for the recreational harvesting of lobsters.
-To participate in this recreational fishery, however, a fisherman must possess a valid New Jersey lobster and fish pot license that will specify that the fisherman holds that license for recreational purposes only, is allowed an allocation of 10 pots to be fished in State waters only, the licensee is limited to six lobsters per day that may not be sold and this recreational lobster and fish pot license does not authorize the license holder to harvest any species other than lobsters.
+The limited entry program for the lobster and fish pot license established in 2003 does not apply to individuals applying for a lobster and fish pot license for the recreational harvesting of lobsters (Please see the Division of Fish and Wildlife Marine Digest or call 609-748-2020 for more information on the recreational lobster regulations).